Faisal-Alkhuraif/Amazon-Sales-Analysis/README.md

-# Amazon Sales Dataset
+# Amazon Sales Analysis
-This repository contains code for analyzing sales data and visualizing insights using Python and various data visualization libraries.

-# Overview
-The Sales Analysis Dashboard is designed to analyze sales data from an e-commerce platform and provide valuable insights to stakeholders.
-The dashboard includes various visualizations such as line charts, bar charts, and pie charts to showcase sales trends, revenue distribution, and other key metrics.

-# Features
-* Analyze daily sales trends
+This Jupyter Notebook (`amazon.ipynb`) provides an analysis of sales data from the "Amazon Sale Report" dataset.

+## Dataset

+The dataset used in this analysis is named "Amazon Sale Report".
+It contains information about Amazon sales, including order IDs, dates, statuses, fulfillment details, sales channels, categories, sizes, quantities, amounts, shipping details, and more.

+## Analysis

+The notebook covers various aspects of the sales data, including:

+- Exploratory data analysis (EDA) to understand the structure and content of the dataset
+- Data cleaning and preprocessing steps to handle missing values and inconsistencies
+- Visualization of sales trends over time using line charts
+- Comparison of sales performance by category using bar charts
-* Visualize revenue distribution by category
+- Examination of revenue distribution by sales channel using pie charts
-* Compare sales performance across different channels
-* Identify top-performing cities and regions
-* Monitor shipment status and order fulfillment

-# Installation
+- Analysis of sales disparities and geographical sales distribution
+- Prediction of future sales trends using machine learning models (if applicable)

+## Usage

-To run the Sales Analysis Dashboard locally, follow these steps:
+To run the analysis notebook:

-## Clone the repository:
+1. Clone the repository:

-bash
 ```
 git clone https://github.com/Faisal-Alkhuraif/Amazon-Sales-Analysis.git
 ```
-## Install the required dependencies:
+2. Navigate to the directory:
 ```
-pip install -r requirements.txt
+cd amazon-sales-analysis
 ```

-## Run the dashboard:
+3. Launch Jupyter Notebook:
 ```
-python dashboard.py
+jupyter notebook amazon.ipynb
 ```
-## Access the dashboard in your web browser at http://localhost:8000.
+4. Open the `amazon.ipynb` notebook in your web browser and execute the cells to run the analysis.

-# Usage

-Once the dashboard is running, you can navigate through different tabs and visualizations to explore the sales data.
-Use the interactive features such as filtering and zooming to dive deeper into specific metrics and trends.

-Contributing
-Contributions are welcome!
-If you have any suggestions for improvements or new features, feel free to open an issue or submit a pull request.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.
+## Requirements

+- Python 3.12
+- Jupyter Notebook
+- NumPy
+- Pandas
+- Matplotlib
+- Seaborn
+- Scikit-learn